blazklobucar/markdown-cv/index.md

 `2013`
-Master's of Forestry Science, University of Ljubljana
+Master's degree in Forestry Science, University of Ljubljana, Biotechnical Faculty